AndrDm/blog/content/labview/net/netFrameworkCoreStandard.md

 To deploy application where .NET is used, the appropriate .NET Run-Time is required, and for .NET Core can be downloaded for free from here.

-Actual version as per Nov 2024 is 8.0 (Check it).
+Actual version compatible with LabVIEW 2024 Q3 as per Nov 2024 is 8.0 LTS, most recent, but not compatible with LabVIEW is .NET 9.0.

 If you have "unknown" ,NET DLL in your hands, then the useful free tool is Jet Brains Peek, which allow to get info about header.